-Clients regularly ask us about the return on investment (ROI) and return on experience (ROE) for point-of-care RFID surgical instrument tracking projects.
-Here we’ve compiled a summary of four deployments documented by healthcare providers over the past several years.
+A review of return on investment (ROI) and return on experience (ROE) for point-of-care RFID surgical instrument tracking projects with four healthcare providers.

 The case for tracking at Charité-Universitätsmedizin Berlin